Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/api/hardware/index.rst

 You may also want to check the return value of :code:`start` and check the return value of :code:`canDriver->get_is_valid()` to know if everything is working.

-You can see this within the examples `located here. <https://github.com/Open-Agriculture/AgIsoStack-plus-plus/tree/main/examples>`_
+You can see this done within our examples `located here. <https://github.com/Open-Agriculture/AgIsoStack-plus-plus/tree/main/examples>`_

+.. _writing-your-own-can-driver:

 Writing Your Own CAN Driver
 ----------------------------